unnecessaryroughness/backtimer/README.md

     "Would you like me to set reminders for the start of each activity?"

 15. "yes"
-    ​     "Would you like me to set the reminders to finish by a certain time, start immediately, or start sometime later?"
+    ​     "Would you like me to set the reminders to finish by a certain time, start immediately, or to finish by a certain time?"

 16. "immediately"